-Combine that fact with its poor specs and low weight, and the Bekant’s alluring $489 price ($399 for just the base) starts to lose its luster.
+Combine that fact with its poor specs and low weight, and the Bekant’s alluring $419 price starts to lose its luster.
 You might save some money now, but is it worth it if you find yourself going through the hassle and additional expense of replacing the desk in a few years?
 We don’t think so.
 Given that there are quality standing desks using sturdier and more reliable components available now for just $100 or $200 more, we’d say you’re better off paying a bit more now for a stand up desk that will last longer.

 What would we recommend over the Bekant, if you’re looking to save money on an entry-level stand up desk?
 The least expensive electric desk with an excellent rating is the American-made iMovR Energize, which will give you more than twice the lifting capacity, ultra-quiet motors with 220 lb lift capacity, an industry leading ten-year warranty, and a much wider selection of tabletops featuring advanced 3D lamination, fully-sealed grommet holes and a much more durable and visually striking color pallet, for only about $200 more.
 In the same price range are numerous other options from Jarvis, Uplift, StandDesk and others you’ll find in our Electric Adjustable-Height Desk Comparison Review.